EQS-Adhoc: Dexus Finance Pty Limited: Appendix 3Y - Change of Director's Interest Notice

 28 February 2023

-Dexus provides Appendix 3Y Change of Director's Interest Notice for Paula Dwyer.
+Dexus provides Appendix 3Y Change of Director's Interest Notice for Rhoda Phillippo.

 The full announcement is available at www.dexus.com/investor-centre/listed-funds/dexus-dxs/results-and-reporting/asx-announcements